-Canadian photographer, Ryan Doco Connors, shows the versatility of a one light setup in a short video he made documenting a photo-shoot in which four models represented the four elements.
+Canadian photographer Ryan Doco Connors shows the versatility of a one light setup in a short video he made documenting a photo shoot in which four models represented the four elements.
 To photograph wind, fire, water, and earth Connors employed his Nikon D300 with Nikkor 85mm f/1.8, a 50′ Wescot Apollo softbox, and a single Nikon SB-600 flash.
 Take a look at the video and let’s discuss the setup:

-After scouting location, sketching out the shots, and getting talent and make-up artists on the same page, Connors delves in the how and why of his one light setup.
+After scouting the location, sketching out the shots, and getting talent and make-up artists on the same page, Connors delves into the how and why of his one light setup.
 Now, some may argue that, after taking the sun into consideration, this is actually a two light setup.
 Technically speaking, they’re correct.
 The flash acts as a supplement to the ambient light, in this case, the sun.
 But for the sake of this article we’re going to focus on the light produced by the Nikon SB-600.

 - The wide, flat light the Wescot Apollo produces assures that the entire frame will be well lit